-In comparison to the more than 80 bipolar eruptions obtained for the last 2500 years by Sigl et al. (2015), the eruptions considered here are much more indeed quite sparse.
-However, this is expected because of the layer thinning of ice cores with depth and due to the much higher background levels of the impurity signals during the last glacial (Mayewski et al., 1997; Schüpbach et al., 2018).
+In comparison to the more than 80 bipolar eruptions obtained for the last 2500 years by Sigl et al. (2015), as well as the more recent analysis of ice core records covering the entire Holocene yielding one eruption with bipolar imprint every 35 years (Sigl et al., 2022), the eruptions considered here are indeed quite sparse.
+However, this is expected because of the layer thinning

+- of ice cores with depth, the lower accumulation rates during the glacial period, and due to the much higher background levels of the impurity signals during the last glacial (Mayewski et al., 1997; Schüpbach et al., 2018).
 Therefore, the sulfate records of the recent Holocene allow for the detection of much smaller bipolar eruptions.
-We thus only expect eruptions of very large magnitude to be present in our datasetdata set.
-In the dataset data set of Sigl et al. (2015), five eruptions during the last 2500 years were found to be larger than the 1815 AD Tambora eruption in deposition of the glacial eruptions considered here, which has been estimated by Lin et al. (2022)LIN22 (see also Sec.
+We thus only expect eruptions of very large magnitude to be present in our data set.
+In the data set of Sigl et al. (2015), five eruptions during the last 2500 years were found to be larger than the 1815 AD Tambora eruption in terms of their bipolar sulfate deposition.
+The magnitude of these - 30 1-in-500 year events may be compared to the bipolar sulfate deposition of the glacial eruptions considered here, which has been estimated by LIN22 (see also Sec.
 2.2).
 It is found that 69 of the bipolar eruptions have a stratospheric aerosol loading larger than the Tambora eruptions.
-Thus, most eruptions in the dataset of Svensson et al. (2020) SVE20 data set fall into the category of 1-in-500 year events in terms of their magnitude.
-This corresponds very well to the fact that the occurrence rate of the eruptions is indeed once in 500 years, as shown
+Thus, most eruptions in the SVE20 data set fall into the category of 1-in-500 year events in terms of their magnitude.
+This corresponds very well to the fact that the occurrence rate of the eruptions is indeed once in 500 years, as shown above.
+Another well-known candidate to validate the eruption frequency in the SVE20 data set is the 1257 - 35 AD Samalas eruption.
+There are 29 eruptions in the SVE20 data set that, according to the estimate from LIN22, have a larger aerosol loading than the Samalas eruption.
+This subset of eruptions yields a return period of 1,390 years.
+From the data in Sigl et al. (2015), the Samalas eruption emerges as either the largest eruption of the last 2,000 years or the second largest eruption of the last 2,500 years.
+Thus, our return period is also consistent with recent ice core estimates of the eruption frequency of these even larger eruptions.